HOW-TO

 A failing NVMe SSD or an aging mechanical hard drive doesn’t always die in a single instant.
 Most drives give you warning signs through slow file transfers, strange clicking sounds, or files that simply disappear from your folders.
 If you notice your Windows 11 laptop taking five minutes to reach the desktop when it used to take thirty seconds, you should pay attention.

-Next, look for physical signs if you have an older desktop with a mechanical hard drive.
-These older drives use spinning platters and a moving actuator arm to read data.
+If you own an older desktop or a laptop with a mechanical hard disk drive, listen closely to the chassis.
+These drives use spinning platters and a moving actuator arm to read data.
 If you hear a rhythmic clicking, grinding, or a loud whirring sound, stop what you are doing immediately.
 A clicking noise is often the “click of death,” which happens when the drive head cannot find its track and hits a physical limiter.
+This mechanical struggle is a definitive sign that your hard drive is failing.

 Using the Command Prompt for File System Errors